ziolai/finite_element_electrical_engineering/project-based-assignment/making_mayonnaise/readme.md

 A second alternative is to replace the energy minimization framework by a mechanical model of a number of oil drops interconnected by springs, dashpots and dampers.
 One wishes to study the stress response of these systems given as oscillatory shear.
 Possibly one can start by considering interconnections (networks or graphs) of Kelvin-Voight and Maxwell models.
 Possibly one can borrow ideas from molecular dynamics or other particle-based simulations methods.

-<b>Example of a Particle Based Model</b> [computation of the viscosity](https://docs.lammps.org/Howto_viscosity.html) by ensemble averaging of the auto-correlation of the stress/pressure tensor using [LAMMPS](https://docs.lammps.org/Manual.html);
+<b>Example of a Particle Based Model</b> [computation of the viscosity](https://docs.lammps.org/Howto_viscosity.html) by ensemble averaging of the auto-correlation of the stress/pressure tensor using [LAMMPS](https://docs.lammps.org/Manual.html).
+Another example is [Measuring the distribution of interdroplet forces
+in a compressed emulsion system](https://hmakse.ccny.cuny.edu/wp-content/uploads/2015/07/2003_Measuring.pdf)

 ### Continuum Models